sipamungkas/express-typescript-todolist/README.md

 ## Description

-Yet another todo list project in my journey to web development. in this case I am using React + Typescript to make a Todo List.
+yet another todo list project.
+I think every programmer can make this project. but this is a baby step for me in my journey learning typescript.
+It's very simple without database.
 Without Database, auth and other logic!

 ## Features